CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.3 data backup concept.md

 Together with the basic requirements, the following requirements correspond to the state of the art in the field of data backup.
 They SHOULD be implemented in principle.

-#### CON.3.A6 Development of a data protection concept [Head of IT, specialist responsible]A backup concept SHOULD be created.
+#### CON.3.A6 Development of a data protection concept [Head of IT, specialist responsible]
+A backup concept SHOULD be created.
 This SHOULD be coordinated with all those responsible.
-It SHOULD list all the IT systems to be considered.
+It SHOULD list all the IT systems to consider.
 Employees SHOULD be informed about the part of the data protection concept that concerns them.
 It SHOULD be checked regularly, if the data protection concept is implemented correctly.

 #### CON.3.A7 Procurement of a suitable data security system [Head IT, IT Operations]